AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

         Microsoft BYOL licenses are used in the following scenarios:

-        -   BYOL implemented through Software Assurance \(SA\)
+        -   BYOL implemented by using Software Assurance \(SA\)

             BYOL can be implemented for software programs such as SQL Server and SharePoint that support License Mobility when ECS instances are created.

         -   Windows operating system

             Windows [client access licenses \(CALs\)](https://docs.microsoft.com/zh-cn/windows-server/remote/remote-desktop-services/rds-client-access-license) do not support License Mobility.
 Therefore, existing Windows licenses cannot be used within shared hardware environments.
 You must deploy Windows operating systems within a dedicated physical environment, which can be an Alibaba Cloud dedicated host or an ECS bare metal instance.
-For more information, see the [Dedicated Host documentation](/intl.en-US/Product Introduction/What is DDH?.md) and [ECS Bare Metal Instance documentation](/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance family/Overview.md).
+For more information, see the [Dedicated Host documentation](/intl.en-US/Product Introduction/What is DDH?.md) and [ECS Bare Metal Instance documentation](/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md).

             For this kind of ECS instances, Alibaba Cloud does not provide KMS, WSUS, or software technical support.
 You can contact Microsoft for software technical support.

-        -   No SA or no support for BYOL implemented through SA
+        -   No SA or no support for BYOL implemented by using SA

             This scenario is similar to the Windows operating system scenario.
 You can reuse software licenses that you have purchased and download and deploy software programs in a dedicated hardware environment.